x-mel/flickr_ri/README.md

 Our approach was, if we can get a list of all the photos' id with a Barcelona tag using an api, and then feed it to the crawler, so it doesn't have to crawl all of flickr searching each photo for the Barcelona tag then getting its data if it matches.
-So a crawler was built.
-After many struggles.
-As flickr implements dynamical page generation.
+So we built our crawler using scrapy.
+After many struggles, as flickr implements dynamical page generation.
 In short, if you want to get certain information from a page (including tags), this information is generated once a request is sent.
 This poses a problem as it's more complicated to overcome this limitation without sacrificing the time.
 We used a crawler written in python, using selenium, an api for web automation, and phantomjs a headless webdriver.